 This winter I've been in dire need of warm sweaters, but have been patiently waiting for quality ones at a good price.
 I've been wearing my lone cable crewneck from 2011 to pieces, even though the material is quite itchy and requires a layer.
 After trying a few similarly itchy or pilling-prone options from H&M, I swore off fast fashion brands for a staple that I'd ideally want wear for years to come.

 I don't remember how I ended up on the Talbots site (it rarely happens), but I stumbled across this cable turtleneck that looked remarkably similar to a J.Crew option I've been admiring for months.
-The J.Crew had sold out in my preferred size/color early on, even at $60 for viscose/nylon/wool blend - and this one was the same price for 100% cashmere.
-I was late to the sale and may have grabbed the last one, but in case it comes back the style # is 252490, $49.99 (from $250) in "English Mustard."
+The J.Crew had sold out in my preferred size/color early on, even at $60+ for viscose/nylon/wool blend - and this one was similar in price for 100% cashmere.
+I was late to the sale and may have grabbed the last one, but in case it comes back the style # is 252490 in "English Mustard."

 I would say that Talbots in general is for the more mature woman, around ages 40-60+ (although public perception is apparently even older).
 Despite this, the quality of the brand has been consistently good in my experience, and there are gems and bargains to be found.
 On the accessory front, I have spoken highly of their shoes starting in sz 5 and non-tarnishing costume jewelry (worn here, here, and here).